AlexandraEL9/MS1-dock9bar/README.md

 **1a** The website has a Contact Us page easily accessible from the navbar.

 2. As a Returning Visitor, I want to find prices for menu items and view the menu before my visit or direct this information to my friends.<br>
-**2a** From the navbar and so from any page, customers can view a dedicated Menus page with buttons to access copies of the menus with prices.
+**2a** From the navbar and so from any page, customers can view a dedicated Menus page with buttons to access copies of the current menus with prices.

 3. As a Returning Visitor, I want to locate their social media links to join their followings on social media.<br>
 **3a** The site includes a footer on every page with links to relevent social media.